The benefits of hiring an experienced coach

 Like many other age group endurance athletes seeking to master the Ironman distance, I sought out the advice of a professional coach.
 Kris Swarthout, a USA Triathlon-certified coach at Optum Health Performance in Minneapolis, Minnesota, has created a year-long training program for me.

-The full story appears in the May 2012 print edition of Silent Sports.
+The entirety of Lou Dzierzak's story appears in the May 2012 print edition of Silent Sports.
+To order a copy or subscribe, call 888/706-4045.
 Don't miss an issue!
-Subscribe online here.